Code-Institute-Submissions/hernanpd-battersea-gym_JanResub/README.md

 ## Table content
 ## 1 UX
 * Project Goals

-The gym is interested in attracting and retaining members, give information services and booking.
+    + The gym is interested in attracting and retaining members, give information services and booking.
 * Users Goals

-Members and potential members can get information about services bookings and procedures
+    + Members and potential members can get information about services bookings and procedures

 * User Stories

 * Desing Choices

-Clear and easy acces to the information, motiveted images and colours
+    + Clear and easy acces to the information, motiveted images and colours
 * Wireframes

 ## 2 Fetures
-* Existing Features
+* Existing Features:

-  Showcase photos of people having fun exercising in the gym and any other media to motivate people to come.
+  + Showcase photos of people having fun exercising in the gym and any other media to motivate people to come.

-  Provide information on the gym's location, opening hours, contact details and any external resources.
+  + Provide information on the gym's location, opening hours, contact details and any external resources.
  Provide detail on the organised classes in the gym and their schedule.
 * Features Left to Implement
 ## 3 Technologies Used